 The etiquette and discipline is part of the learning process but it is also an essential part of the overall ethos of sport.
 It should therefore be taught as part of the process.
 Judo is an Education for life.

-Lessons and our new after school club are run by Chris Bowles, a 6th Dan and qualified BJA coach.
+Lessons and our after school club are run by Chris Bowles, a 6th Dan and qualified BJA coach.
 He went on to become British Open champion in 1978 and 1980, a European silver medallist and represented Britain at the Moscow Olympic Games in 1980.
-Chris has also been appointed GB Men’s Lead Coach, Rio 2016.
+Chris was also GB Men’s Lead Coach at Rio 2016.

 There are Play Judo classes for children to introduce them to the fundamentals of judo.
 We hope to start progressing through the grading system denoted by coloured and banded belts.